ClickCease

 Typical Timeline for Annulments

-- Court Hearings: Once filed, the court schedules a hearing.
+• Court Hearings: Once filed, the court schedules a hearing.
 In some cases, this hearing can be set within a few weeks, especially if both parties agree and the grounds are clear.
-For contested annulments or those requiring extensive evidence, hearings might be scheduled several months out.
+For contested annulments or those requiring extensive evidence, the court may schedule hearings several months out.

 Factors That Affect the Duration